Time Isn’t What You Think

 “The past has no power over the present moment.” — Oprah Winfrey, What I Know for Sure

-Up to now, we’ve dismantled the idea of time as an independent thing and replaced it with the present-moment flow of change.
+Up to now, we’ve dismantled the idea of time as an independent thing, and replaced it with the present-moment flow of change.

-All well and good, but, in our daily life, our focus is not on lofty philosophy.
-It's on productivity.
 We make plans, keep schedules, and do work.
 We constantly deal with things like fear, worry, regret, and resentment.

 This is the part that really clicked for me.